 You must decide for yourself whether you are in a position to use this path; the owner is not liable or responsible for any accidents.

 We will gladly supply you with the name of a company that will take you up to the castle entrance.
-This is only possible from Monday to Thursday up to 10 am at the latest for traffic safety reasons.
+For safety reasons, this is only possible on Tuesdays and Thursdays between 10 am and 12 noon.
 Further information can be obtained from the Neuschwanstein Castle Administration Office.

 Once at the castle, you will be met at the visitor exit (clearly marked) by castle personnel and taken to join the tour group.
 After the tour we will of course accompany you back to the exit.